 AML is an umbrella term referring to several laws that aim to prevent criminals from laundering or trying to legitimize funds that were illegally obtained.
 Since 9/11, compliance with AML is also used to combat terrorism financing.
 The United Nations estimates the annual amount of laundered money is two to five percent of the global GDP.
 That translates to $1.6 to $4 trillion per year.
 And the numbers continue on an upward trend year over year.

 AML requirements vary from country to country.
-The U.S. Bank Secrecy Act refers to regulations in the which includes these activities:
+The U.S. Bank Secrecy Act refers to regulations that include these activities:

 - Implementation of risk-based policies.